git-moss/DrivenByMossWiki/Novation-LaunchkeyMiniMk3.md

 ## Modes

-By using the Shift button in combination with the upper row pads, you can switch between two kinds of modes: modes for the knobs and modes for the pads.
+By using the Shift button in combination with the upper row pads, you can switch between two kinds of modes: modes for the knobs (colored green) and modes for the pads (colored orange).

 ### Knob modes